Augusta and Savannah Railroad

 Augusta and Savannah Railroad was incorporated in Georgia by special act of the General Assembly, approved December 31, 1838, as Augusta and Waynesboro Railroad Company.
 The name was changed to Augusta and Savannah Railroad on February 16, 1856.

-Augusta and Waynesboro Railroad Company built 53.31 mi of railroad line between Millen, Georgia, and Augusta, Georgia, and 13.69 mi of yard and side tracks prior to or during 1854.
+Augusta and Waynesboro Railroad Company built 53.31 mi of railroad line between Millen, Georgia, and Augusta, Georgia, and 13.69 mi of yard and sidetracks prior to or during 1854.

 Augusta and Savannah Railroad's property, including equipment, was leased to the Central Railroad and Banking Company of Georgia, after October 31, 1895, to the Central of Georgia Railway Company, on May 1, 1862, and again on October 24, 1895.
 It was absorbed by the Central of Georgia Railway in 1948.